highlando/19-geometric-fluids-discretization/index.md

 ### Variational formulation of ideal fluid

-Develop the variational formulation of ideal fluids, possibly including from the general perspective of Euler-Poincare reduction.
+Develop the variational formulation of ideal fluid dynamics, possibly including from the general perspective of Euler-Poincare reduction.

 :orange_book: V. I. Arnold, *Mathematical Methods of Classical Mechanics*, Second. ed.
 Springer, 1989 (Appendix A).